top of page

 Psychological flexibility closely aligns with Stoic philosophy, particularly the distinction between what is within our control and what is not.

-Much distress arises when energy is spent wrestling with outcomes we cannot directly influence.
+Often stress arises when energy is spent wrestling with outcomes we cannot directly influence.
 Psychological flexibility encourages a shift in emphasis:

 • away from global forces beyond personal reach